English

 The problem with these situations is that all the feedback comes afterwards.
 It's easy to put yourself in the developers' shoes and understand that they don't want to touch up a completed task or wait for approval to move forward.
 The solution: faster feedback to eliminate friction.
 And the best way to give feedback quickly is to do it while the code is being written!

-What's more, it's time to dispel the myth that two developers working on the same computer is not productive.
+What's more, it's time to dispel the myth that two developers working on the same computer are not productive.
 If we consider all the asynchronous interventions when each is working on a task, developers can work a similar number of hours even if they don't do it simultaneously.
-At least, with peer and mob programming, the result is maximized, even if there are slightly fewer "checked off" tasks at the end of the sprint.
+At least, with pair and mob programming, the result is maximized, even if there are slightly fewer "checked off" tasks at the end of the sprint.

 Focus on outcome (results) rather than output (completed tasks)

-Also, stories delivered using peer or mob programming are of the highest quality, since they have benefited from the software engineering of several developers who have agreed on the requirements, challenged each other and discussed them at length.
+Also, stories delivered using pair or mob programming are of the highest quality, since they have benefited from the software engineering of several developers who have agreed on the requirements, challenged each other and discussed them at length.
 The probability of delivering an excellent result is much greater than when working alone.

 To work on a shared screen with a colleague, you have to know how to make yourself vulnerable, because you can't hide.